- Home >

 - The TAC expects that any brief for work should be carried out in a timely manner, unless the TAC is advised to the contrary within five working days of a barrister having received the brief.

-Victorian Bar Practice Rules ("the Rules")
+Legal Profession Uniform Conduct (Barristers) Practice Rules (“the Rules”)

 - The TAC expects that a barrister will comply at all times with the Rules